 Whether it be the emergence of GPS-enabled smart phone applications that promote a sense of tactile-ownership over the city, or the necessity caused by global economic crisis, a major trend toward do-it-yourself, bottom-up urbanism has emerged.

 All over the world, citizens are taking responsibility for the form and functionality of urban space.
 Together, we are building our own infrastructure, creating our own services and truly taking the city into our own hands.
-To get us inspired for the upcoming Stadsklas, let’s take a closer look at some of the ‘best of’ these bottom-up strategies for new-style urban development.
+Let’s take a closer look at some of the ‘best of’ these bottom-up strategies for new-style urban development.

 1. Pop-Up Seed-Sharing Stations